Digital Transformation in Banking & Financial Services in 2026

 through 2048

-Cerulli Associates estimates that $124 trillion in wealth will transfer between generations by 2048.
-Historically, 90% of heirs change their financial advisors during this transition, highlighting the importance of a strong digital experience for younger, tech-savvy clients.
+Cerulli Associates estimates $124 trillion in wealth will pass between generations by 2048.
+Historically, 90% of heirs switch financial advisors during that handover, which puts a premium on the digital experience younger, tech-savvy clients expect.

 To compete effectively, financial services firms need mobile-first websites and portals that marketing teams can manage independently, streamlined AML/KYC-compliant onboarding, unified portfolio views across asset classes, and advisor portals that reduce administrative tasks.
 For instance, a wealth management firm in the Asia-Pacific region implemented a Liferay DXP advisor portal, saving approximately 408,000 hours annually and allowing advisors to focus on client relationships and growing assets under management.